Dynamic Hedging

 SUMMARY

-Dynamic hedging is a risk management strategy where traders continuously adjust their hedge positions in response to market changes to maintain a desired level of risk exposure.
-Unlike static hedges, dynamic hedging requires frequent rebalancing based on changes in market conditions and the underlying asset's price movements.
+Dynamic hedging is a risk management strategy where traders continuously adjust their hedging positions in response to market changes to maintain desired risk exposures.
+Unlike static hedges, dynamic hedging requires frequent rebalancing of positions based on changing market conditions, price movements, and evolving risk factors.

 Understanding dynamic hedging

-Dynamic hedging involves actively managing hedge positions through continuous adjustments rather than setting and forgetting a static hedge.
-This approach is particularly important for complex financial instruments like options, where the relationship between the hedge and the underlying asset changes as market conditions evolve.
+Dynamic hedging involves actively managing hedge positions through time to maintain a specific risk profile.
+This approach is essential for complex financial instruments like options, where the relationship between the hedge and the underlying asset changes continuously with market movements.

 Key components of dynamic hedging